tdal/prototype.github.io/index.md

 ## Welcome to the WSJ Training archive

-On this page you can find all past and upcoming newsroom training sessions.
+On this page you can find all past and upcoming newsroom training sessions, additional training materials and session recordings.

 ### Markdown